iamwx/face-recognition-iam-android-sdk/README.md

 }
 ```

+Please note that **setting progress callback is completely optional** and if not set, the default progress would be shown by the SDK.

 ##### Description of the Error Codes in `onError` callback method of the `myFrCamListener`  is given below:

 |Error Code|Description|Explanation|Action|